carrier-io/carrier-io.github.io/_posts/2023-07-28-carrier-configure-comparison-backend.md

     > Note: The total throughput should be more than 3 requests per second.
 If it is less than 3 requests + deviation, the build will fail.
     {: .prompt-info }

-3. Set the "Response Time" threshold value to be more than 3000
+3. Set the "Response Time" threshold value to be more than 3000 (milliseconds)
     > Note: Every request's response time should be less than 3000 milliseconds (3 seconds).
 If it exceeds 3000 milliseconds + deviation, the build will fail.
     {: .prompt-info }